miwieg/naacl2018/README.md

 # acknowledgments
+We thank William Warner for granting us access to his dataset on abusive language and his permission to distribute our re-annotation of his original dataset.
 This work was partially supported by the German Research Foundation (DFG) under grants RU 1873/2-1 and WI 4204/2-1.